Earlz/ri-js-api/README.md

 # Initialization and session lifecycle

 ### RI.appStart( *settings*, *properties* )
-Initialize the PreEmptive Analytics API and send a session start message.
+Initializes the PreEmptive Analytics API and send a session start message.
 Run loaded plugins' `start` functions.
 This function must be called before any other messages can be sent.

 * `settings` : An object containing initialization settings.
 Supported keys are:
   * `companyId`  : **Required**.
 Your company ID string.
 If using the Runtime Intelligence portal, this is assigned to you.